 Fatigue is more than feeling drained after a long day at work.
 It's a serious symptom that can affect your quality of life and well-being.
 It could be from your psoriatic arthritis, the medications you're taking, or something about your lifestyle.

-Psoriatic arthritis is a disease where your body makes proteins, called cytokines, that cause inflammation.
-This makes your joints swell and become painful or stiff.
+When you have this disease, your body makes proteins, called cytokines, that cause inflammation.
+They make your joints swell and become painful or stiff.